William O. Butler: Election of 1848

 In 1848, Butler was the Democratic candidate for Vice President of the United States.
 At the 1848 Democratic National Convention, delegate Francis P. Blair was a leader of the movement to put Butler on the ticket with Lewis Cass, and Butler won the nomination on the first ballot over John A. Quitman and William R. King.
 In the general election, the ticket of Cass and Butler was defeated by Whig candidates Zachary Taylor and Millard Fillmore.
 Butler was the first non-incumbent Democratic vice presidential candidate to lose election.

 Later years

+As Cass's running mate, Butler was regarded by many Democrats as a possible nominee in 1852.
+While there was a boom for his candidacy, his chances were undermined by George N. Sanders, the editor of the Democratic Review, who, as a supporter of rival candidate Stephen A. Douglas and someone with a personal vendetta against Butler, attacked him in the pages of his publication.
+Sanders's attacks cost Butler the support of a united state party organization that he needed in order to appear at the convention as a viable candidate.
 Butler turned down the governorship of the Nebraska Territory when it was offered to him by President Franklin Pierce in 1854.

 Politically, Butler was a moderate.
 Although a slaveholder, he was opposed to the extension of slavery and favored gradual legal emancipation.
 He stood firmly for the preservation of the Union and was a Union Democrat during the Civil War.

-He was present at the peace conference of 1861, a gathering of political leaders that met in Washington, D.C. in an attempt to avert the impending American Civil War.
+He was present at the peace conference of 1861, a gathering of political leaders that met in Washington, D.C., in an attempt to avert the impending American Civil War.

 Butler also authored a volume of poetry entitled The Boatman's Horn, and Other Poems.

 Death and burial

-Butler died in Carrollton, Kentucky on August 6, 1880 at age 89.
+Butler died in Carrollton, Kentucky, on August 6, 1880, at age 89.
 He was interred in the Butler family cemetery in Carrollton.